idearium/cli/README.md

 - `c d` is for everything Docker.
 - `c dc` is for everything Docker Compose.
 - `c hosts` helps with hosts management.
+- `c kc` is for everything kubectrl.
 - `c mk` is for everything Minikube.
 - `c npm` is for everything NPM.
 - `c project` is for project nanagement.
 - `c yarn` is for everything is for everything Yarn.

+## Concepts

+The cli has two concepts to be aware of:

+- Configuration
+- State

+The cli can be highly configured within information about your project, and work with Docker, NPM and Kubernetes with the information provided.
+All configuration is stored within a `c.js` file that lives in the root of your project.
+This file should be stored in Git.

+The cli is designed to work with multiple environments.
+You put your project into a particular environment, and the commands run within the context of that environment.
+All state is stored in `devops/state.json` (this file should be added to `.gitignore`).

 ## Configuration